What is Moon Phase Watch & How Does it Work

 In every 2 years, seven and a half months the 59 drive wheel movement loses a full day and you have to manually adjust the watch to keep the right track of the Moon phase.
 So it is accurate but it needs a little adjustment every three years.

-The 59 drive wheel is not the only movement for showing the Moon phase there are some more and the 59 drive wheel is the basic one.
+The 59 drive wheel is not the only movement for showing Moon phase there are some more and the 59 drive wheel is the basic one.
 Some advanced movements can also be more accurate.
-These advanced movements can create noticeable differences in inaccuracy.
+These advanced movements can create noticeable differences in accuracy.

 Some luxury brands use the 135-tooth driving wheel movement in their watches to show the Moon phase.
 It allows the company to accurately demonstrate the Moon phase on the watch.
 This 135-tooth driving wheel loses a full day once in 122 years which is significantly better than about 3 years.